Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Related Works

 \section{Related Works}

 {\bf{Audio-visual Representation Learning:}} In recent years, many works have explored audio-visual representation learning, which can be divided into two main tasks.
-Some works are dedicated to better video understanding at the video level through the utilization of both visual and auditory information.
-Liu \textit{et al}. \cite{liu2022umt} proposed a new framework that can unify Video Moment Retrieval and Highlight Detection based on the encoder-decoder architecture of Transformer \cite{vaswani2017attention}.
-Zellers \textit{et al}. \cite{zellers2022merlot} constructed a large multimodal pre-training model using masking operations for modal alignment to characterize video information.
-Many other works focused on predicting whether video frames and audio are temporally aligned and the fusion of video and audio information at the segment level.
-Hu \textit{et al}. \cite{hu2019deep} proposed a Deep Multi-modal Clustering (DMC) network to perform elaborate correspondence learning among audio and visual components.
-Kazakos \textit{et al}. \cite{kazakos2019epic} proved that using a late-fusion of audio and visual modalities will achieve better performance than fusion before temporal aggregation.
-Existing methods tend to use visual content as the primary criterion for classification, ignoring the importance of auditory information.

-In order to learn discriminative features for a classifier, it is significant to judge whether the audio and visual signals depict the same event.
-Some recent methods try to evaluate the correspondences by measuring the audio-visual similarity \cite{hu2019deep,arandjelovic2017look,arandjelovic2018objects,cheng2020look,Wu2022WSavDetec} while ignoring that as a carrier of information, each video, especially for short videos, always has a specific theme, i.e., the video-level event semantics.
+Some \cite{Owens2018ECCV,lee2021cross,Gan2015CVPR,Zeng2019ICCV,hu2019deep,zellers2022merlot} are dedicated to better video understanding at the video level through the utilization of both visual and auditory information.
+Zellers \textit{et al}. \cite{zellers2022merlot} constructed a large multimodal pretraining model using masking operations for modal alignment to characterize video information.
+Many other works have focused on predicting whether video frames and audio are temporally aligned and the fusion of video and audio information at the segment level.
+Hu \textit{et al}. \cite{hu2019deep} proposed a deep multimodal clustering (DMC) network to perform elaborate correspondence learning among audio and visual components.
+Existing methods often prioritize visual content for classification, overlooking the significance of auditory information.
+To learn discriminative features for a classifier, it is essential to judge whether the audio and visual signals depict the same event.
+Some recent methods attempt to evaluate the correspondences by measuring the audio-visual similarity \cite{hu2019deep,arandjelovic2017look,arandjelovic2018objects,cheng2020look,Wu2022WSavDetec} while ignoring that as an information carrier, each video, especially for short videos, always has a specific theme, i.e., the video-level event semantics.